kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/know-your-purpose.md

 <details>
     <summary> Example 2 </summary>

 Subject Line: Heyyy!!

 Ms. W!!!!

-    Wazzup?
-    girl tell me what we have to do for Friday bcuz I take 3 claeses and wrk 15 hrs/wk and I dont have time 2 git to a comupter to look n e thing up
-    I rlly like your cls bcuz your funny well let me know cuz im a rlly gd stdt and need a A in you're cls.
+Wazzup? girl tell me what we have to do for Friday bcuz I take 3 claeses and wrk 15 hrs/wk and I dont have time 2 git to a comupter to look n e thing upI rlly like your cls bcuz your funny well let me know cuz im a rlly gd stdt and need a A in you're cls.

 </details>